gooodev/material-atomic-desgin-folder-icons/README.md

 <img src="https://github.com/gooodev/material-atomic-desgin-folder-icons/blob/main/assets/readme/folder.png" alt="screenshot of vscode file explorer">

 ### If it doesn't work, please check below
-- Icon paths have to be the relative path from "dist" folder of extension.
-Please check below for detail. https://github.com/PKief/vscode-material-icon-theme/issues/1834
+- Icon paths have to be the relative path from `dist` folder of the extension.
+Please check below for detail.

+https://github.com/PKief/vscode-material-icon-theme/issues/1834

-- If it doesn't work, check your material icon extension's color setting and turn it to default.
+- Your color setting of the extension has to be default.
 (This folder icon association setting doesn't work with custom color setting.)
 <img src="https://github.com/gooodev/material-atomic-desgin-folder-icons/blob/main/assets/readme/change-color.png" alt="screenshot of changing extensions color">